MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/power-platform-environments.md

 ﻿---
 title: Power Platform environments
-description: Learn how to setup and maintain Power Platform environments to use with Dynamics 365 Guides ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn how to setup and maintain Power Platform environments to use with Dynamics 365 Guides. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch